Manuel Margot Player Props: Rays vs. Twins

 Manuel Margot At The Plate

-- Margot is hitting .250 with five doubles, a triple, two home runs and 14 walks.
+- Margot has five doubles, a triple, two home runs and 14 walks while batting .245.

-- Margot is batting .294 during his last outings and is riding a six-game hitting streak.

-- Margot has reached base via a hit in 28 games this season (of 44 played), and had multiple hits in six of those games.

-- He has homered in two of 44 games played this season, and in 1.3% of his plate appearances.
+- He has gone deep in two of 45 games played this year, and in 1.2% of his plate appearances.

-- Margot has driven in a run in 15 games this season (34.1%), including two games with multiple runs batted in.
+- In 15 games this year (33.3%), Margot has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.